Thushal-bk/Thushal-bk/README.md

 - 👋 Hi, I’m @Thushal-bk
-- 👀 I’m interested in a career in Computing
-- 🌱 I’m currently learning Socket programming in Networking and will be hosting my projects soon on git-hub
+- 🌱 I’m currently learning Ruby on Rails
 - 📫 You can reach me on thushal1994@gmail.com